sofyansitorus/Woongkir/README.txt

 * Feature - Show or hide estimated time of arrival.
 * Feature - Real time currency convertion to IDR for international shipping cost courier that use USD.
 * Feature - Real time API Key validation on settings update.

+== Upgrade Notice ==

+= 1.1.2 =
+This version add some improvements and fixes several minor bugs.
+Upgrade immediately.